-Dan Seeff is the West Coast Director of the Thelonious Monk Institute of Jazz and a versatile electric and upright bassist, guitarist, writer and producer who performs and records in a wide variety of genres including hip-hop, jazz, R&B, rock and reggae.
+Dan Seeff is the West Coast Director of the Herbie Hancock Institute of Jazz and a versatile electric and upright bassist, guitarist, writer and producer who performs and records in a wide variety of genres including hip-hop, jazz, R&B, rock and reggae.
 He has toured internationally and appeared on Grammy-winning and multi- platinum albums.

 Seeff grew up just outside of Washington, DC where he learned to play guitar, saxophone, and piano.
 He began working for the Monk Institute in 1995 in Washington, DC as a co-producer of the International Jazz Competition.
 He moved to Los Angeles in 1996 to work with the Institute’s educational outreach programs and the Thelonious Monk Institute of Jazz Performance at UCLA, a two-year scholarship masters program where one band of high-level musicians is selected by Institute Chairman Herbie Hancock, Wayne Shorter, Kenny Burrell among others to study with legendary jazz artists.
 He also developed the Institute’s BeBop to Hip-Hop program, where high school students study music and music production with jazz artists and hip-hop producers.